prod-feng/Install-Lustre-2.15-with-ZFS-2.1.2-on-Rocky-Linux-8.6-/README.md

 ```

 #### NB, some develepment rpm packages seem can not be found on Rocky's repositories, even on it's EPEL.
-For example, the libmount-devel-2.32.1-35.el8.x86_64.rpm
+For example, libmount-devel-2.32.1-35.el8.x86_64.rpm
-and  libyaml-devel-0.1.7-5.el8.x86_64.rpm files, I could only found the here:
+and  libyaml-devel-0.1.7-5.el8.x86_64.rpm files, I could only found them here:
 https://download.rockylinux.org/pub/rocky/8/PowerTools/x86_64/kickstart/Packages/l/
-and I had to dwoload them from there manually and install locally.
+, and I had to dwoload them from there manually and install locally.

 ## 2 Install ZFS
-Fro ZFS, I am suing the DKMS mode:
+For ZFS, I am using the DKMS mode:
 ```text
 [root@server1 lustre]# cd ~/Downloads/zfs/
 [root@server1 lustre]# $yum localinstall zfs*.rpm lib*.rpm